GoInterject/GoInterject.github.io/wGetStarted/L-Dev-SimpleDataSave.md

 ### Merge

-The Merge statement essentially merges two tables together based on certain criteria.
+The Merge statement essentially synchronizes two tables by inserting, updating, or deleting rows in one table based on differences found in the other table.
 In this example, you are merging the @DataToProcess table which comes from your Excel report with the target table in the database.
 The Merge statement can add data that is present in one table into the other table.
 It can also update data that has been changed by comparing the two.

 The "BEGIN TRAN t1" statement starts a transaction.
 Everything that follows will be included in this transaction.
 A transaction is a series of executions that are either executed entirely or not at all.
 Thus they can be rolled back if their are errors in the execution or if the [TestMode](#Parameters) bit was set.